Scott O’Brien

 June 2012 - Sep 2014 (2 years 4 months), Wollongong, NSW, Australia

-Worked primarily as a Network Engineer and Software Developer to keep the university campus and datacenter networks operating smoothly and help improve processes in the organization through the development of software.
-Work here involved:
+Worked primarily as a Network Engineer and Software Developer to keep the university campus and datacenter networks operating smoothly.

 • Implement new quota and proxy “Free Internet” deployment with BGP community based shaping rules to network appliances to satisfy business financial needs, along with Traffic Attribution tools for the business to understand usage and costs down to a per-subscriber breakdown.